ui/stamps-api-docs/source/klg_api.rst

 ============================== =========== ===================================================================
-payment_method                 Yes         Payment method code value                          Yes         Nominal of payment, must be negative voucher_code                   No          Will issue a new voucher with corresponding `value`
+payment_method                 Yes         Payment method code value                          Yes         Nominal of payment, must be negative voucher_code                   No          Will issue a new voucher or stamps with corresponding `value`
 ============================== =========== ===================================================================

 Return Item Object